Lunatica: Formation

 Founded by keyboardist Alex Seiberl and guitarist Sandro D'Incau, lead vocalist Andrea Dätwyler joined the band in 2001.

 Atlantis

 Their debut album Atlantis was released later that year.
 A series of concerts and festival appearances followed, and Lunatica was named "Best Newcomers" at the Swiss metal festival, Metaldayz.

 Fables & Dreams

 Their second album Fables & Dreams followed in February 2004, produced by Sascha Paeth, renowned for his work with numerous successful European acts.
 Fables & Dreams debuted at #13 on the Swiss Internet Charts.

 The Edge of Infinity

-Their third album The Edge of Infinity followed in August 2006.
+Their third studio album The Edge of Infinity followed in August 2006.

 In 2008, guitarist André Leuenberger left the band, and was replaced by Marc Torretti.

-New Shores and Hiatus
+New Shores

-Most recently, Lunatica's fourth album New Shores was released in February 2009.
+Lunatica's fourth studio album New Shores was released in February 2009.

-Return and untitled fifth album
+Return and upcoming fifth studio album

 An as-yet untitled fifth album has been in production since 2010.

-On March 14, 2019, the band shared a pre-production version of the upcoming song Luna on their Soundcloud site.
+On 14 March 2019 the band shared a pre-production version of the upcoming song Luna on their SoundCloud site.